joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/03/08/world/middleeast/iran-new-supreme-leader.html

 **Five NHL players score goals in their first games with new teams after trade deadline**\
-`Four of those players were traded on Friday and scored with their new teams the following night after long days that featured travel delays.`\
+`Four of those players were traded on Friday and scored with their new teams the following night after long days that included travel delays.`\
 https://nytimes.com/athletic/7098906/2026/03/08/nhl-trade-deadline-players-first-goal-teams/

 **Bills new receiver: What are they getting in DJ Moore and what should they expect?**\